Dogmatism and Software Engineering should be an oxymoron

 Thoughts on the strong feelings about Technology that lead to Software Dogmatism in the workplace.

 I love coding.
-I don’t care about the language I use, or the technology.
-I care about solving difficult problems, about creating something from nothing.
+I don’t care about the language I use or technology.
+I care about solving challenging problems, about creating something from nothing.

 For the past few years, not a single day has passed without learning something new and without actually coding (except some notable exceptions where I was taking a vacation near the sea).
-If I’m not developing software for my clients / bosses, I will do it for myself in any programming language that I can find.
+If I’m not developing software for my clients/bosses, I will do it for myself in any programming language that I can find.
 I love reading about modern software engineering concepts, too.
 I am very proud of the speed with which I can grasp new technologies.
-I actually adore it.
-This skill however has come after many years of forcing myself to get out of my comfort zone every time I touch a keyboard and by trying to keep my mind open regarding anything new that emerges in the software world.
+I adore it.
+This skill, however, has come after many years of forcing myself to get out of my comfort zone every time I touch a keyboard and by trying to keep my mind open regarding anything new that emerges in the software world.

 - Believing that your programming language of preference is better than the rest (wtf!), because… it’s the only one you know

-- Believing that your platform of choice is better because… it’s the thing that keeps you fed or because your friends are using it.
+- Assuming that your platform of choice is better because… it’s the thing that keeps you fed or because your friends are using it.

 I first grasped the concept of the “confidently wrong programmer” by reading Deon Thomas’ excellent article “A Good Programmer: Why You Need to Avoid Being One”.
 Quoting a colleague of his: